simplymadeapps/simple_scheduler/README.md

 ### Server Downtime Example

-If you're using a gem like `clockwork`, there is no way for the clock process to know that the task was never run.
+If you're using a gem like [clockwork](https://github.com/Rykian/clockwork), there is no way for the clock process to know that the task was never run.
 If your task is scheduled for `12:00:00`, your clock process could possibly be restarted at `11:59:59` and your dyno might not be available until `12:00:20`.